 As much as a son or daughter would want to be able to take care of a sick loved one, we all know that sometimes health problems are just too serious to handle without the help of a professional.
 Debilitating strokes, early stages of dementia, Alzheimer’s disease, Parkinson's, etc. are just a few reasons why long-term care in a nursing home or other facility may be needed.

 Unfortunately, the cost of providing round-the-clock care can come at a steep price.
-It would not take long for a family to deplete their life savings quickly in the event that an unexpected health problem leaves a person unable to care for herself.
+It would not take long for a family to deplete their life savings quickly if an unexpected health problem leaves a person unable to care for herself.
 Sadly, even if a patient planned ahead and bought long-term care insurance, it is not always enough to cover that high cost of hiring 24-hour care.
 Nor does Medicare pay for most long-term care situations.

-That is why North Carolina Medicaid planning lawyer, Jackie Bedard, at Carolina Family Estate Planning urges all families to explore their options for the “what-ifs.”
+That is why we urge all families to explore their options for the “what-ifs.”
 In addition to private long-term care insurance, Medicare, and paying out-of-pocket, Medicaid can help bridge the coverage or cost gap that many families face.